 Navy Veteran Describes “Dirty Work” in Mesothelioma Claim

 It is a tragic but true fact that America’s service branches made frequent use of asbestos for decades, and as a result, a significant portion of mesothelioma victims in the United States are veterans.
 Asbestos companies are frequently named in personal injury lawsuits seeking compensation for the harm that veterans have suffered.
-In a recent case, an Ohio court denied John Crane, Inc.’s attempt to escape facing a jury.
+In a recent case, an Illinois court denied John Crane, Inc.’s attempt to escape facing a jury.

 Navy veterans